Updated October 28th, 2022

-The subscription plans offered on ScientificAmerican.com are offered to individual customers for their personal use only.
+The subscription plans and digital products offered on ScientificAmerican.com are offered to individual customers for their personal use only.
 Schools, libraries, colleges, universities, hospitals, government agencies, businesses or other organizations requiring enterprise-wide access by multiple users to Scientific American digital content should request pricing for an Institutional License.
 The Institutional License is an unlimited-IP based subscription.
 For information about this institutional subscription, please contact the Institutional License team.

 Phone: US/Canada (888) 331-6288

 Europe and Africa: +44 (0)20 7014 4113

 Tokyo: +81 3 4533 8090